 Fellowships and Travel Grants from the Smithsonian’s Lemelson Center

-Due to the COVID-19 pandemic and uncertainties regarding the museum’s reopening status, the Smithsonian’s Lemelson Center is limiting its fellowship and travel grant offerings for 2021-2022.
+**Note: Due to reduced operational capacity resulting from the ongoing COVID-19 pandemic, the Smithsonian’s Lemelson Center is limiting its fellowship and travel grant offerings for 2022-2023.

 Through its fellowships and travel grants, the Lemelson Center for the Study of Invention and Innovation supports research projects that present creative approaches to the study of invention and innovation in American society.
 Projects may include (but are not limited to) historical research and documentation projects resulting in publications, exhibitions, educational initiatives, documentary films, or other multimedia products.